seanreads/sf-attached/README.md

 sf attached
 ==========

-classes useful for extracting salesforce attachments and attachables (i.e., owneers of attachments) from salesforce export archives.
+classes useful for extracting salesforce attachments and attachables (i.e., owners of attachments) from salesforce export archives.

 TODO
 ====